codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/forge.rst

                 Adds a field to the set that will be used to create a table.
 Usage:  See `Adding fields`_.

-	.. php:method:: addKey($key[, $primary = FALSE[, $unique = FALSE]])
+	.. php:method:: addKey($key[, $primary = false[, $unique = false]])

 		:param	mixed	$key: Name of a key field or an array of fields
-		:param	bool	$primary: Set to TRUE if it should be a primary key or a regular one
+		:param	bool	$primary: Set to true if it should be a primary key or a regular one
-		:param	bool	$unique: Set to TRUE if it should be a unique key or a regular one
+		:param	bool	$unique: Set to true if it should be a unique key or a regular one
 		:returns:	\CodeIgniter\Database\Forge instance (method chaining)
 		:rtype:	\CodeIgniter\Database\Forge